mdavoodi/www/source/blog/2015-05-18-james-joins-hashicorp.html.markdown

 READMORE

-At HashiCorp, James will be focusing on Consul and Serf as well as our backend systems.
+At HashiCorp, James will be focusing on Consul and Serf, as well as our backend systems.

 Prior to HashiCorp, James developed fault-tolerant avionics software at